lewinl349/Github-Dashboard/README.md

 ## Description

 (Currently WIP)
-A desktop companion app that displays profile summaries (contributions, commits, etc...) and allow users to
+A desktop companion app for Github that displays profile summaries (contributions, commits, etc...) and allow users to add localized notes for each respository.

 ## Technologies
 - ElectronJS
-- React
+- React + Vite
 - Github API
+- NodeJS (Packages: ChartJS)

 ## Features
 - Visualizations of contributions per days, languages used, etc...